 - According to the Centers for Disease Control and Prevention, Ohio is second in the nation in all overdose deaths.

-- Drug overdoses killed 4,197 Ohioans last year, an average of 11 per day - that’s more than the number of people killed on 9/11.
+- Drug overdoses killed 4,293 Ohioans in 2017, an average of nearly 15 per day - that’s more than the number of people killed on 9/11.

 - The NY Times reported that deaths involving fetanyls increased more than 45% to 28,466 deaths in the US, in 2017 alone.

 Unison Health has a team of licensed professionals dedicated to helping people break free of addiction — and do what we can to prevent people from getting addicted in the first place.

 The Root Cause of Heroin Addiction: Prescription Opioids

 Four out of 5 heroin users started with legal, often times medically prescribed painkillers, before switching to heroin.
 The reason?
 Most addicts give the same answer: it’s cheaper and easier to get.
 In 2012, Ohio had more opioid prescriptions than people.
 But in recent years, obtaining opioids has become more difficult and more expensive.